 Deron Waldock is a partner in our National Pensions, Benefits & Executive Compensation Group in Toronto.
 He provides strategic legal advice to employers with respect to pension plans, profit sharing plans, registered retirement savings plans, welfare benefits plans, retirement compensation arrangements and other areas of executive compensation.
 He has broad and deep experience with respect to the treatment of plans on purchase or sale of a business and corporate reorganizations (including CCAA) and provides advice as to entitlement to use of surplus assets.

-Deron’s clients look to him for his practical approach to pensions law.
+Clients look to him for his practical approach to pensions law.
 He understands that to provide the best advice, he needs to understand your business, your appetite for risk, and how you measure success.
-Having previously led the legal consulting and compliance practice at a major consulting firm, Deron has developed an appreciation for the not just the legal side of pensions work, but the role actuarial science has in future-proofing his clients’ pension, group benefit and profit-sharing plans.
-His clients have included universities, municipal bodies, governmental agencies, multinational corporations and jointly-trusteed and multi-employer pension plans.
+Having previously led the legal consulting and compliance practice at a major consulting firm, Deron has developed an appreciation for not just the legal side of pensions work, but the role actuarial science has in future-proofing our clients’ pension, group benefit and profit-sharing plans.
+Deron represents universities, municipal bodies, governmental agencies, multinational corporations and jointly-trusteed and multi-employer pension plans.
 In addition, he has significant transaction experience involving numerous publicly traded entities with pension plans involving employees in numerous Canadian jurisdictions.

 Deron has written and spoken at numerous industry conferences in virtually all areas of pension law, including obligations of administrators and other fiduciaries, governance, communication and legal liability, mergers and acquisitions, insolvencies, investments, executive pensions and risk management.
 Prior to joining McCarthy Tétrault, he was Canadian Practice Leader, Legal Consulting & Compliance at a major international consulting firm, having been previously a partner in the Pension and Employee Benefit Group of a national law firm.